Add user controls for data slicing and dicing

 All right, you know the drill.
 Add imports, tweak some things, add to render.

-, set up filtering, update the map's zoom
+We have to import Controls, set up filtering, update the map's zoom prop,

-and render a white rectangle and Controls
+and render a white rectangle and Controls.

 The white rectangle makes it so the zoomed-in map doesn't cover up the histogram.
 I'll explain when we get there.